 Producing More with Less

 Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes:

 While built on existing knowledge, technologies, and principles of sustainable agriculture, CSA is distinct in several ways.
 First, it has an explicit focus on addressing climate change.
-Second, CSA systematically considers the synergies and tradeoffs that exist between productivity, adaptation and mitigation, in order to capitalize on the benefits of integrated and interrelated results.
-Finally, CSA aims to capture new funding opportunities to close the deficit in the investment required to achieve food security.
+Second, CSA systematically considers the synergies and tradeoffs that exist between productivity, adaptation and mitigation.
+Finally, CSA aims to capture new funding opportunities to close the deficit in investment.

-Find out more about CSA basics, planning, financing, investing and more in the online guide to CSA developed in collaboration with the Research Program on Climate Change, Agriculture, and Food Security (CCAFS) of the Consultative Group on International Agricultural Research (CGIAR): www.CSA.guide
+Find out more about CSA basics, planning, financing, investing and more in the online guide to CSA developed in collaboration with the Research Program on Climate Change, Agriculture, and Food Security (CCAFS) of the Consultative Group on International Agricultural Research (CGIAR).

 Climate-Smart Agriculture and the World Bank Group